jeff665547/Project-ChipImgProc/README.md

 ## Import ChipImgProc by Hunter

-To use the Hunter package manager, all upstream will be built.
-User no need to build ChipImgProc manually before start develop client project.
+To use the Hunter package manager, all upstream will be built, user no need to build ChipImgProc manually before start develop client project.

 ### Requirement